FREE Car Insurance Comparison

 To save you money for the long term, consider higher coverage levels.

 Some car insurance companies offer 50/100/50 rules for medium coverage and 100/300/100 rules for high coverage.
-Let’s look at the annual rates based on coverage level in Miami Beach.
+Let’s look at the annual rates based on coverage level for car insurance in Miami Beach.

 Geico, State Farm, and USAA have the cheapest rates based on coverage levels.
 The most expensive companies are Allstate, Liberty Mutual, and Progressive.